FuriousBH/381-Final/README.md

 ## Usage

 ### Ansible
-1. Ensure that you have installed Ansible onto your device with the command, "python3 -m pip install --user ansible"
-2. Using the "show run *router name*" command in the chatbot will issue the command "show ip interface brief" on the router specified in the host file.
+1. Using the "show run *router name*" command in the chatbot will issue the command "show ip interface brief" on the router specified in the host file.

 ![image](https://user-images.githubusercontent.com/99046455/206283453-e7c4cab2-8b1c-4730-9b16-d1075c62a712.png)

-3. After that command is succesfully issued, it will save the output into a text file "rShowRun.txt"
+2. After that command is succesfully issued, it will save the output into a text file "rShowRun.txt"
-4. Pay special attention to line 19, or if we are using a list value [18], it contains the updated IP of the interface
+3. Pay special attention to line 19, or if we are using a list value [18], it contains the updated IP of the interface

 ![image](https://user-images.githubusercontent.com/99046455/206273954-4c8dbae6-9010-4964-857f-ce941fdf82a8.png)

-6. Now using the "update vars" command with the chat bot, the rShowRun.txt file will be read, split into lines, then line 18 will be split by the blank character ' ' which allows us to specifically grab the IP address we want.
+4. Now using the "update vars" command with the chat bot, the rShowRun.txt file will be read, split into lines, then line 18 will be split by the blank character ' ' which allows us to specifically grab the IP address we want.
 Lastly, that command will update the vars.yaml file with the new IP address, and move the previous IP to the oldIP variable.

 ![image](https://user-images.githubusercontent.com/99046455/206283197-c2a1f125-dc3e-4d4b-93b6-0ab60a5bdf05.png)

-8. Finally, the "update tunnel" chat bot command will issue a shell command that will trigger the ansible playbook "updateTunnel-playbook.yaml" which will update the tunnel information of the router who is trying to peer with the dynamically changing router from the branch site.
+5. Finally, the "update tunnel" chat bot command will issue a shell command that will trigger the ansible playbook "updateTunnel-playbook.yaml" which will update the tunnel information of the router who is trying to peer with the dynamically changing router from the branch site.

 ![image](https://user-images.githubusercontent.com/99046455/206282598-6fe9be3d-b493-4fc4-8eb0-cd68c7abc5df.png)

-8. With those commands the chatbot did the following: grab the ip interface information, updated the rShowRun.txt file with the new info, updated the vars.yaml file with the new IP info, then used Ansible to update the HQ router's crypto isakmp information with the new peer's IP address.
+6. With those commands the chatbot did the following: grab the ip interface information, updated the rShowRun.txt file with the new info, updated the vars.yaml file with the new IP info, then used Ansible to update the HQ router's crypto isakmp information with the new peer's IP address.

+### Creating an Interface
+1. By sending the command "make int" to the bot, you will be presented with a Webex Card.

+2. Fill out the appropriate information (You need to use proper case)

+![image][Card-screenshot]
+![image][CardComplete-screenshot]

+3. Verify that the interface has been configured.

+![image][CardIPBrief-screenshot]

 <p align="right">(<a href="#readme-top">back to top</a>)</p>